sctincman/freeocl/doc/multiple_backends.md

 The program will `dlclose` to cleanup program termination, and this may need to change for different backends, depending how the backends are implemented

 `clLinkProgramFCL` and friends will `dlopen` the binary of the kernel.
 For Epiphany we won't need to do this.
 This may be backend dependent, and rely on calling a device specific `load_program` routine (for eg, Epiphany would call the proper `ehal` routines to upload the kernel)

+A context and program object can be created for multiple devices.
+There is also a 1:1 relationship between devices and binary objects for the program.
+So far, program only stores a single binary object.
+This needs to be updated to hold a binary object per device, and the requisite queries and setter functions updated to reflect this.

+Currently working on making this a separate struct, `_cl_program_binary`, with a program object holding a vector of them.
+Currently the `cl_device_id` is a member of the binary struct, but I may need to change this, as I'm having difficulty writing the methods.
+I may need to make it a set with the `cl_device_id` as a key.

 ## `src/utils/commandqueue.cpp`